PtJade-Ceramic/Muse-choose/README.md

 ## Introduction

 Musicians from beginners to experts create and adapt music with the assistance of computers.
-Beginners may struggle to identify suitable software and understand concepts like notation, engraving, playback, and music sequencing.
+Beginners may struggle to identify suitable software and understand concepts such as notation, engraving, playback, and music sequencing.

-[@NijineChakiri](https://github.com/NijineChakiri) posted a selection guidance for choosing music notation software as an image in [MSQQG](https://musescore.org/node/295275) on 2023-11-21.
+[@NijineChakiri](https://github.com/NijineChakiri) posted guidance for choosing music notation software as an image in [MSQQG](https://musescore.org/node/295275) on 2023-11-21.
 Widely praised and shared among users, that resource was revised by the group owner into a PDF named "Recommendation for Numbered Music Notation Software" and added to the Group Files on 2025-08-04.

 ---